 Internal-Frame Hiking Backpacks

 Internal-frame packs, like Coleman Chickapin X65 Internal Packs are very similar to duffel bags fitted with inside frames.
 The frame might be a frame sheet, stays, or a combination of both.
 The frame sheet (usually a rigid plastic sheet) helps distribute weight, much like an external frame, whereas the stays typically are metal rods inserted lengthwise to strengthen the pack.

 You must see to it that the internal-frame hiking backpack you choose fits snugly on your back.
 Packs vary in length of torso, so you should look for the one that fits properly.
 Check if the stays in the internal-frame hiking pack need to be bent to follow the curve of your back.
 Since these types of packs are close fit, they are not carried up and apart from the body but will hug and follow the contours of your body.
 This feature makes it easier for you to maneuver when executing twist and bend movements.

 Lightweight Hiking Backpacks

 If you aim for lightweight backpack hiking, you’ll have to go back to the purely functional.
 Lightweight hiking backpacks are rucksacks ruthlessly stripped down to what is essential.
-The extra pouches are gone, and so are a number of the weight-bearing features that made traditional packs ride more easily on the back.
+Weight-bearing features that made traditional packs ride more easily on the back and the extra pouches are gone.
 Their back-to-the-basics attitude forces you to think through your hiking needs.
 If your load is not so heavy, for instance, load-lifter straps are unnecessary.

 This makes lightweight packs tend to snag or pull your back down, interfering with your balance and straining your upper torso and neck.
 As a seasoned hiker, however, you can arrange your load to achieve some stability with the pack.